12 Things I Think You Should See or Experience When You are in Taiwan

 The famous slanted mailboxes in Taipei became a tourist attraction after Typhoon Soudelor knocked them over.
 Now, they’re a quirky selfie spot, showing off Taiwan’s sense of humour and resilience in the face of adversity.

 The Alishan Forest Train is a nostalgic ride through Taiwan’s lush mountains, preserving the country’s forestry history.
-It’s a journey that blends nature with heritage—an unmissable experience for any visitor.
+It’s a journey that blends nature with heritage.
+It’s definitely an unmissable experience for any visitor.

 12. YouBike: Exploring the City with Ease

-Taipei’s YouBike is the best way to get around.
-With just a scan, you can rent a bike and pedal through the city, exploring its hidden gems at your own pace.
-It’s the ultimate way to see the city without any hassle!
+Taipei’s YouBike is one of the best ways to get around.
+With just a quick scan, you can rent a bike and pedal through the city, exploring its hidden gems at your own pace.
+If you’re riding the 1.0 version, the first 30 minutes are free.

 Conclusion